Five Things That Make Auburn Hills “Smart”

-Posted by – Sam Seimer, Director of Authorities
+Posted by – Samantha Seimer, Director of Authorities

 We already know that Auburn Hills is a “Smart City” – given the large population of students pursuing higher education and the numerous high-tech employees working at businesses within its municipal boundaries.
 Nonetheless, Auburn Hills is becoming an even smarter City with improved technologies.